 CTV Unleashed: Why Marketers are Embracing Context...Again

 The impact of COVID-19 and quarantine has accelerated the surge in connected TV (CTV) viewership.
-Marketers are already dealing with the headwinds related to privacy regulations, the death of third-party cookies, IDFA, and brand-safety, when it comes to reaching consumers on a one-to-one level.
-When it comes to targeting, CTV has both its opportunities and challenges that media and marketers need to be managed in order to maximize the value of their investment in video.
+When it comes to reaching consumers on a one-to-one level, marketers are already dealing with the headwinds related to privacy regulations, the death of third-party cookies, IDFA, and brand-safety.
+When it comes to targeting, CTV has both its opportunities and challenges that media and marketers need to manage in order to maximize the value of their investment in video.

 To learn more about the emerging trends in CTV, I spoke with Bill Harvey, Founder/Chairman, Research Measurement Technologies Inc (RMT), who has spent decades helping the world’s leading media companies and brands interpret data at a large scale and extract consumer insights.
 Bill is a world-renowned media researcher and a pioneer in media optimization systems for IPG, Omnicom, and major TV networks.

 Previously, Co-founder of TiVo Research & Analytics (TRA, Inc.), CEO of Next Century Media, as well as consulting for over 100 of the Fortune 500 companies.

 Rohan Castelino, VP of Marketing, IRIS.TV: Bill, tell us a little bit about RMT and your work in ad targeting.